imjihuan/fuego/docs/rst_src/Quickstart_Guide.rst

 Depending on the test you want to run, you may need to define some other variables that are specific to your board or the configuration of the filesystem on it.
-Please see :ref:`Adding a board <addingboard>` for detailed instructions and a full list of variables that may be used on the target.
+Please see :ref:`Adding a Board` for detailed instructions and a full list of variables that may be used on the target.

 the Jenkins interface
 ========================

 See :ref:`Jenkins User Interface <jUsrinterface>` for more screenshots of the Jenkins web interface.
 This will help familiarize you with some of the features of Jenkins, if you are new to using this tool.

 =================
 Troubleshooting
 =================

 If you have problems installing or using Fuego, please see our :ref:`Troubleshooting Guide <troubleshootingguide>`